inductiveautomation/ignition-module-tools/generator/generator-core/README.md

 ```

 ## Using

+> Note: If you just want to generate a module structure without using this library in your own project, check out the [Module Generator CLI](https://github.com/inductiveautomation/ignition-module-tools/tree/master/generator/generator-cli#ignition-module-generator-cli) project.
+It provides some basic functionality to get a project established.

-To generate a module, simple create a GeneratorConfig by using the provided builder, and then call the `generate(config)` function.
+To generate a module, simple create a GeneratorConfig by using the provided builder, and then call
+the `generate(config)` function.

 ```java